-Work Description Consultant State Fiscal Year Task Contract 2025 2026 2027 2028 Major Update to Skagit 2045 Regional Transportation Plan An update to the metropolitan-regional plan is completed every five years.
+Work Description Consultant State Fis cal Year Task Description Contract 2025 2026 2027 2028 Major Update to Skagit 2045 Regional Transportation Plan An update to the metropolitan-regional plan is completed every five years.
 This is anticipated to be a major update to the plan.
-The tentative completion date is March 2026. ✓ Begin Complete Regional Carbon Reduction Strategy A strategy for carbon reduction in the Skagit region following federal requirements, consistent with the Infrastructure Investment and Jobs Act.
-This strategy would follow the WSDOT statewide carbon reduction strategy, which is due in November 2023. ✓ Begin Complete Assessment of Regional Travel Demand Model This work task will be informed by the outcome of the Household Travel Survey, which was completed in SFY 2022.
-A thorough review of SCOG's existing regional travel demand model will be conducted.
+The tentative completion date is March 2026. ✓ BeginCon- tinue Complete Regional Carbon Reduction Strategy A strategy for carbon reduction in the Skagit region following federal requirements, consistent with the Infrastructure Investment and Jobs Act.
+This strategy would follow the WSDOT statewide carbon reduction strategy, which is due in November 2023. ✓ Begin Complete House Bill 1181 Implementation House Bill 1181 was enacted in 2023 and introduced several new transportation planning requirements, primarily to local jurisdictions.
+This work task provides technical support at the regional level to address new requirements for multimodal level of service, vehicle miles traveled and other new transportation planning requirements. ✓ Begin Complete Assessment of Regional Travel Demand Model This work task will be informed by the outcome of the Household Travel Survey, which was com- pleted in SFY 2022.
+A thorough review of SCOG's existing regional travel demand model will be con- ducted.
 Recommendations may include changes to the model. ✓ Begin Complete Intelligent Transportation Systems Architecture Federal regulations require that SCOG develop an intelligent transportation systems architecture to guide the development of intelligent transportation strategies and projects.
 SCOG adopted the Skagit MPO Intelligent Transportation System Architecture in December 2011.
 Since then, SCOG has updated its governance agreement and expanded its metropolitan planning area.
 As such, the intelligent transportation systems architecture should be updated to reflect the new alignment of SCOG's planning area and any existing or planned intelligent transportation systems for the Skagit region. ✓ Begin Complete